SharePoint/sp-dev-docs/docs/solution-guidance/replace-files-deployed-using-modules-in-sharepoint-farm-solutions.md

 3. Open settings.xml.
 Review and update the following attributes to meet your requirements:

-	- **masterpage** element - Uses the **file** attribute to specify the new master page to deploy to the Master Page Gallery, and the **replaces** attribute to specify the existing master page in the Master Page Gallery.
+	- **masterPage** element - Uses the **file** attribute to specify the new master page to deploy to the Master Page Gallery, and the **replaces** attribute to specify the existing master page in the Master Page Gallery.

-	- **pagelayout** element - Uses the **file** attribute to specify the new page layout file, the **replaces** attribute to specify the existing page layout file, and several other attributes to specify additional page layout information.
+	- **pageLayout** element - Uses the **file** attribute to specify the new page layout file, the **replaces** attribute to specify the existing page layout file, and several other attributes to specify additional page layout information.

 	```XML
 		<?xml version="1.0" encoding="utf-8" ?>